mariusz-buk/battleship/README.md

 # Battleship demo
 Battleship computer vs computer using Go

 This is very simple demo to show my current Go knowledge.

-That demo should be accessed via ```http://localhost``` at standard port #80.
-It shows the boards and fill with the ships.
-That's all at this point.
+Currently supported:
+- boards creation
+- choosing position for all ships for both armies
+- sequential fires from one army to the other
+- sound effects

-I used in this demo:
+Go knowledge I used in this demo:
 - variables, constants, types
 - slices
 - arrays